 What you can do

-- Note any recent injuries to your skin, including accidental wounds or scrapes as well as any surgical procedures.
+- Note any recent injuries to your skin, including surgical incisions and accidental wounds.

-- Write down questions to ask your doctor.
+- List questions you have about your condition.
 Having a list of questions can help you make the most of your time with your doctor.

 Below are some basic questions to ask your doctor about epidermoid cysts.
 If any additional questions occur to you during your visit, don't hesitate to ask.